jimchen1551/NYCU-CS/Algorithms/README.md

 # Algorithms
-This course was taught by Z. C. Shih in the autumn semester of 2022.
+This course was taught by Z. C. Shih in autumn semester of 2022.